pseddonxvi/LED-Fiber-Optic-Lamp-Wireless-mpy/README.md

+Code for LED lamps.

 # Requirements:
 * Raspberry Pi Pico or Pico W
+* Quick setup for Circuitpython v9:
+    * Install circuitpython (next section).
+    * Copy all files in this repository onto the Pico.
+    * Bob's your uncle.

 # Installation
 ## Install Circuitpython
-Download and copy the appropriate circuitpython file to the Raspberry Pi Pico (or pico W):
+Download and copy the appropriate circuitpython file (version 9) to the Raspberry Pi Pico (or pico W):
 * For Pico: https://circuitpython.org/board/raspberry_pi_pico/
 * For Pico W: https://circuitpython.org/board/raspberry_pi_pico_w/